GermanSiliprandi/simplified-blackjack/README.md

 # simplified-blackjack

-This is a simplified blackjack where you can't bet or split.
+This is a simplified blackjack where you can't split or double.